-The first thing we learn is that the automated HR screening robots that scour our profiles have no sense of humor or style and lack the ability to detect soft-skills in candidates.
-As a result of this, many great candidates and new graduates are missed.
-The automated search misses the gestalt of a person or the wholeness of things.
+The first thing we learn about the automated HR screening robots or applicant tracking systems as they scour our profiles, is that they have no sense of humor, style, and lack the ability to detect soft-skills in candidates.
+The result of this, is that great candidates and new graduates are missed.
+The automated search misses the gestalt or wholeness of a person.
 It’s not all bad though.

 If you are over the age of 45 and do not work in one of the above professions, but have a ton of experience that is also structurally supported by degrees and certifications, then you will have to wait a while until speaking with a human in a few months.
 It’s not all bad though.